owen-ko5/End-of-phase-2-group-project/README.md

       End-of-phase-2-group-project/
       │
-      ├── public/              # Static files
+      ├── public/              # These are static files ├── src/
-      ├── src/
+      │   ├── components/      # Reusable parts of the site
-      │   ├── components/      # Reusable parts of the site (like movie cards) │   ├── pages/           # Pages like Home or Movie Details │   ├── App.js           # Main React component
+      │   ├── pages/           # Pages like Home or Movie Details │   ├── App.js           # Main React component
       │   └── index.js         # Entry point for the React app